In the heart of the United States, the field of practical nursing has witnessed a remarkable journey over the years.

 This growth is driven by several factors, including an aging population, an increased demand for chronic care services, and a widening gap between the number of RNs and the overall need for skilled nursing care.

-But the story of LPNs isn’t just about numbers.
+But the story of PNs isn’t just about numbers.
 It’s about the evolution of their role within the healthcare ecosystem.
 Technological advancements have opened doors to new areas of practice.

 They are increasingly involved in specialized areas like oncology, cardiac care, and mental health.

-The regulatory landscape around LPN practice has also seen significant shifts.
+The regulatory landscape around PN practice has also seen significant shifts.

-While traditionally focused on providing basic care under the supervision of RNs, many states are now expanding the scope of LPN practice.
+While traditionally focused on providing basic care under the supervision of RNs, many states are now expanding the scope of PN practice.

 This includes granting them greater autonomy in medication administration, wound care, and even certain diagnostic procedures.

-These changes reflect the growing recognition of the skills and experience that LPNs bring to the table.
+These changes reflect the growing recognition of the skills and experience that PNs bring to the table.

-The future of LPNs extends far beyond the traditional bedside setting.
+The future of PNs extends far beyond the traditional bedside setting.

 Telehealth is creating new opportunities for remote patient monitoring and consultation.